Oct 1, 2022

 Spork is generally split into three sections:

-The scraping tools (scrape_tools) are written in Rust and use a combination of public APIs and HTML scraping to scrape data from the New Zealand Data Service, the Parliament website, and other Government websites.
+) are written in Rust and use a combination of public APIs and HTML scraping to scrape data from the New Zealand Data Service, the Parliament website, and other Government websites.
 It is designed to be run on a regular basis, and will attempt to match votes, debates, bills, and politicians against existing data.

 The scrape tools also include tools to maintain the database, export and import data, and perform various other tasks.

-2. The server
+The server (server

-The server (server) is a Rust web server that serves the website and API.
+) is a Rust web server that serves the website and API.
 It is written using the Rocket web framework, and uses Diesel to interact with the database.

 The server component also includes the schema for a Postgres-based database to store scraped data.
 The Postgres database is designed to be easily exportable for offline and statistical analysis.
 All scraped data will be open-source in reasonable formats for free consumption.

-3. The public client
+The public client (client

-The public client (client) is a React web app that is served by the server.
+) is a React web app that is served by the server.
 It is written using React and TypeScript, and uses Chakra UI for styling.

 The details of the client have not been finalised, as the bulk of work at this stage is on the server and scraping tools.
 However, the client will be a single-page app that allows users to search for politicians, bills, and votes, and view the results.